 - 1. Locate your original splice(s) and verify they have a good, solid connection. - 2.
 Check your yard to determine any possible damage to the Boundary Wire (e.g. recent digging, aerating, rodent burrowing, or any other noticeable disturbance in your yard next to the Boundary Wire).

-If you still cannot find the break in the Boundary Wire, there are two options for locating it:
+If you still cannot find the break in the Boundary Wire, follow the procedure below: